mellychat/webapp/README.md

 ## Developing for MellyChat

-Our workflwos are heavily tied to VS Code due to easy Docker/extensions integrations.
-Dev testing is done in a dev container (Dockerfile is supplied in repo).

-To start developing, install dev dependencies:
+1. TODO: Document details for developer setup.
+2. TODO: Document dev workflow (git flow, expectations for PRs)

+Development workflows are heavily tied to VS Code.
+The project uses Docker-based remote dev containers and VSCode extensions that make setup and workflows easier.

+To get started, launch the container and then in the terminal:

 >  npm install -D

-Then launch the container and start a dev instance:
+Next, launch a local dev instance which kills any existing instance:

 > npm run local

-1. TODO: Document details for developer setup.
-1. TODO: Document dev workflow (git flow, expectations for PRs)
+When you're done, you can kill the local instance:

+> npm run killLocal